alphagov/courts-api/doc/api-specification.md

 ...to change or create a court.

 `base` is predefined by the receiver.
+In the preview environment, `base` is `https://courts-api.preview.alphagov.co.uk`.
 The body of the request contains the description of the court, which must conform to the court JSON schema described below.
 Upon receiving the data, the receiver generates or updates a court page.

 On success, the receiver responds with a `201 Created` status code if a new court is created (as a result of the sender passing a new UUID passed in the request URL), or a `200 OK` if the call updates an existing court.